 Attorney Bruce Sarbaugh will tell you the good and the bad.
 Want to know if your landlord can actually require you do that?
 Think the late fees are unreasonable?
 Find out from a lawyer.

 - Schedule an appointment: 303-492-7053.
 Please note that the attorney is only available on Tuesdays and Fridays.
-If you require a more immediate consultation and you are a current CU student, you can also contact Student Legal Services at 303-492-6813, or visit their website for additional information on their services.

 - Come with your student ID, a copy of your lease, and your roommates